-where $D$ denotes the functor defined in \cite[\S1]{Kis06}, while ‘‘$\{0,1\}$'' stands for the weights, or the jumps, in $\{0,1\}$.
-The full subcategory of Breuil-Kisin modules corresponding to the representations of weight $1$ is denoted by $\BT_\mathfrak{S}^\mathrm{f}(\varphi)$, and its objects are called formal Breuil-Kisin modules.
+where $D$ is the functor defined in \cite[\S1]{Kis06} while ‘‘$\{0,1\}$'' stands for the weights or the jumps in $\{0,1\}$.
+The full subcategory of Breuil-Kisin modules corresponding to the representations of formal group type is denoted by $\BT_\mathfrak{S}^\mathrm{f}(\varphi)$, and its objects are called formal Breuil-Kisin modules.